 Hence, the machine learning model will be able to feed the main feature (converted to a number) for each predictor category for the future.

-Different date formats
+Different date formats in a dataset

 With the different date formats such as “25-12-2021”, “25th December 2021” etc. the machine learning model needs to be equipped with each of them.
 Or else, it is difficult for the machine learning model to understand all the formats.

-With such a data set, you can preprocess or decompose the data by mentioning three different columns for the parts of the date, such as Year, Month and Day.
+With such a dataset, you can preprocess or decompose the data by mentioning three different columns for the parts of the date, such as Year, Month and Day.

 In Python, the preprocessing of the data with different columns for the date will look like this: